 Looking for a super hit vegetarian recipe?
 I bet you won’t find anything better than Gobi Manchurian.
-This is one of the few vegetarians recipes that can compete a non veg dish in taste.
+This is one of the few vegetarians recipes that can compete with a nonveg dish in taste.

 What is Gobi Manchurian?